 ->), which is a musicological hint that the phrase is musically elided into the following phrase.

-More detail on the structural annotations is available in .
-Essentially, these annotations replace the lower level of structural annotations (lowercase letters) from this reference with chord annotations.
-Beware that the structural annotations have been vetted less rigorously than the chord annotations; if you find any errors, please contact Ashley Burgoyne.
+More detail on the structural annotations is available from Smith et al. .
+The McGill Billboard annotations replace the lower level of structural annotations from this reference (lowercase letters) with chord annotations.

 The chord annotations are simplified to the beat level.
-All chord symbols follow the standard presented at ISMIR 2005 and used in MIREX since , with a few additions to the shorthand to facilitate the richness of these annotations:
+All chord symbols follow the standard that Harte et al. presented at ISMIR 2005 and used in MIREX ever since , with a few additions to the shorthand to facilitate the richness of these annotations:

 1 for unharmonised bass notes,